cloud-coder/cascon2018-istio/README.md

 	This policy defines a default rate limit of 5000 if no match is provided.
 If the service named under `overrides` is named `players`, which is identified using `destination.labels["app"]` than the rate limit policy is 3 (`maxAmount`) every 10 seconds (`validDuration`).

-  2. Create the rate limit policy with the command `kubectl create -f <(istioctl kube-inject -f ./istio/rate-limit.yaml)`
+  2. Create the rate limit policy with the command `kubectl apply -f <(istioctl kube-inject -f ./istio/rate-limit.yaml)`

   3. Click the Players tab and select each league.
 The fourth league selected within 10 seconds will trigger the rate limit with an error (response code 429) since the threshold is exceeded.
 You can use any debugger tools (ie Google Chrome Developer Tools) to examine the response code to validate the rate limit policy is triggered.
 Once each league is clicked, the data will be cached, so if you want to trigger the rate limit again, you will need to refresh the Web page.